Leda46/Platform-Escape/README.md

 - Press the **Arrow Up** key to jump.
 - Avoid obstacles like spikes and fireballs, which end the game if hit.
 - Collect all the items to increase your jump power!
-- Reach the goal to win the game!
+- Reach the green box to win the game!